aiman-ami/World-Bank-economic-analysis/README.md

 Three problems with the raw files:
 - Wide format: 71 columns per file, one per year
-- Regional and income-group aggregates (WLD, EUU, SSF, and 46 others) mixed with real countries
+- Regional and income-group aggregates (WLD, EUU, SSF, and 46 others) mixed with individual economies
 - No shared structure across the three indicator files

 Steps taken:
 - Skipped 4 World Bank metadata rows on load
 - Dropped unnamed trailing columns and redundant indicator columns
-- Filtered to real countries using a country-code exclusion list covering all World Bank regional and income-group aggregates (49 codes excluded, verified against the full set rather than a partial list), leaving 217 real countries
+- Filtered out regional and income-group aggregates using a 49-code exclusion list (verified against the full World Bank aggregate list rather than a partial one), leaving 217 individual economies, which include roughly 23 territories and dependencies alongside sovereign countries
 - Melted all three files from wide to long format
 - Merged all three indicators into one tidy dataset on Country Code and Year
 - Engineered `gdp_category` and `decade` columns